komyak9/Conditional-eQTL-meta-analysis/README.md

 2. for Signal 2, condition on Signals 1 and 3.
 3. for Signal 3, condition on Signals 1 and 2.

+Step 5 is more repeating step 4 on different conditions on the variants.
+Signal 1,2 and 3 are the lead variants we found in step 4.
+So we do the same analysis again and add the other lead variants as covariates and that for every signal.
+So we will resieve 3 data frames in total (one for each lead variant).
+These we can then use for the colocalistion.
+But we probably have to transform the data in different formats for that.
+##

+##
+# Step 6: Colocalisation

+This step is done in R. (packagename: coloc, functionnames: marginal and lbf)

+We want the pvalues and stderrors for all the variants out of the previous step.

+We can do a scatterplot and see if they correlate.
+(Like on the nodes from the Ipad).

+(???Then we can go to the eqtl-catalog (Website) and extraxt the exact signals out of the protein? -> These are from fine mapping, and if they look the same as what we have then the project is a success.??? -> Dont know exactly anymore what is meant with that but maybe it was the data for the scatterplot described above.)

+And then we can test the collocolisation.
+Before colocalisation we have to change the scale of the variables somehow.
+We need lbf and pvalue?
+-> We can use the Code example from Kaur and only need to download the files  from the links he sent and change the data with our data.
+And we need to change the code a bit because we have to run the coloc method for every signal.

+If we see in the end that the scatterplot from the colocalistation correlates (or was it something else?), then the project is a success and we showed this method of analysis works, so I can be then scaled up to be actually used instead of the suzie method?
+(Dont know the exact usage of this anymore)
+##

+##
+# Presantation (12th June)

+Should be around 10 minutes.
+##

+##
+# Report (14th June)

+Just submit the Readme and done.
 ##